petersalomonsen/wasm-git/README.md

 **Please do not abuse, this is open for you to test and see the proof of concept**

+The sources for the demo can be found in the [githttpserver](https://github.com/petersalomonsen/githttpserver) project, which is a simple git server deployable to [kubernetes](https://github.com/kubernetes/kubernetes).
+Showing basic operations like cloning, edit files, add and commit, push and pull.

 # Example WebWorker with pre built binaries

 For running in the browser you should have your git interaction code in a [webworker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
 This is because of the use of synchronous http requests and long running operations that would block if running on the main thread.